flogflodnag/flogflodnag.github.io/_posts/2021-09-26-wireshark-analysis.markdown

 ---
 Assigned for my Incident Response course at Fox Valley Technical College, this project had me analyze a network capture PCAP file and produce an incident report.
 The PCAP file had about 4000 packets of traffic from a fictional organization that had been infected by a spyware Trojan called "*Agent Tesla*".

 The deliverable for this project was an [incident report](/assets/wireshark-analysis/report.pdf) giving a summary of what happened.
-While perfoming my analysis, I had recorded my steps, notes, and thought process chronologically in another document, [my notes document](/assets/wireshark-analysis/notes.pdf), which was submitted alongside the incident report.
+While performing my analysis, I had recorded my steps, notes, and thought process chronologically in another document, [my notes document](/assets/wireshark-analysis/notes.pdf), which was submitted alongside the incident report.

 # Assignment Prompt